Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Kisspeptin is primarily available through compounding pharmacies, as no FDA-approved commercial formulation exists for testosterone therapy.
 Compounded kisspeptin costs typically range from $150-300 per month, depending on dose requirements and pharmacy pricing.

 Higher-volume compounding facilities often provide better pricing due to economies of scale.
 FormBlends' kisspeptin peptide therapy, for example, includes physician oversight and quality-tested formulations at competitive pricing within this range.
-The cost includes both the peptide and medical supervision, which proves essential for proper dosing and monitoring.
+The cost includes both the peptide and medical supervision, which proves important for proper dosing and monitoring.

 Insurance coverage for compounded kisspeptin remains inconsistent.
 Most commercial insurance plans classify it as an investigational therapy, requiring prior authorization or denying coverage entirely.
 Health Savings Account (HSA) and Flexible Spending Account (FSA) funds typically cover the expense when prescribed for documented hypogonadism.